ArmoredFuzzball/MetaX-Music-Bot/README.md

 # MetaX Music Bot
-A lightweight Discord bot written in Node.js that can play videos and livestreams from YouTube and YouTube Music.
+A lightweight Discord bot written in Node.js that can play videos from YouTube and YouTube Music.
 It can also work across multiple servers in parallel.
+NOTE: Livestream support is basically nonexistent.
+Sometimes they play, sometimes they brick your queue.

 ## Commands
 | Command | Description |